 - The student must complete a Dental Hygiene Application and all required forms.
 It is the responsibility of the applicant to ensure all application material has been completed by utilizing the checklist at the end of the application.

-- Any submitted incomplete applications will not be given full considerations.
+- Any submitted incomplete application will not be given full consideration.

 - Observation Hours